x4dr/Fen/endworld/descriptions/abilityskills.md

 ## Professions

-Professions represent the character’s primary roles and core activities.
+Professions represent the character's primary roles and core activities.
 Each profession defines a specific set of skills and tasks the character regularly performs.
 Typically, a character cannot fully engage in two professions simultaneously.
 This system is flexible and open-ended; examples include:

 * **Soldier** - marching, maintaining alertness and composure, building fortifications, assessing combat situations
 * **Cook** - preparing food, handling ingredients, working quickly and precisely in the kitchen